Freiburg Vision Test ‘FrACT’

 View(dOneRun)

-A note on display resolution and possible acuity values
+A note on display resolution and possible/achievable acuity values

 A severe limitation for all computer tests is imposed by the properties of the VDU (visual display unit).
 There are limits for high acuity caused by pixel size, and for (ultra) low acuity caused by total VDU size.

-When calibrating FrACT₁₀, the maximal achievable acuity is given in decimal units below the right end of the blue ruler, assuming minimal gap/stroke size is 1 pixel (and in LogMAR below that).
+When calibrating FrACT₁₀, the maximal achievable acuity is given in decimal units below the right end of the blue ruler, assuming minimal stroke/gap size is 1 pixel (and in LogMAR below that).
 It should be higher than the highest acuity to be measured.
-Through antialiasing, the gap/stroke size can be as low as 0.5 pixel, so the acuity outcome can be higher than indicated here.
+Through antialiasing, the stroke/gap size can be as low as 0.5 pixel, so the acuity outcome can be better than indicated here.
+Stroke/gap size can be changed at Settings>Acuity>min. stroke [px].

 For Vernier acuity, similar considerations apply, but are more demanding: Since the threshold angle for Vernier resolution is about 10 times smaller than that for standard acuity, one needs to aim for 10× better angle resolution – higher distance, or smaller pixels.